jmacglashan/decisions_and_dragons/content/posts/temp_post.md

 ## About me
 I'm James MacGlashan.
 If you want to talk to me (or ask me RL questions), the best place is either on [Twitter](https://twitter.com/jmac_ai), or on the [Reinforcement Learning Discord server](https://discord.gg/rn7J7W4F).

 I received my PhD in computer science from the University of Maryland, Balitmore County in 2013 where I worked on reinforcement learning.
 I then moved on to do a postdoc at Brown University, continuing to work on reinforcement learning.
+Following my postdoc, I joined the startup Cogitai, where we worked to build reinforcement learning and continual learning as a service.
+Cogitai was eventually acquired by Sony to form the game AI team at Sony AI, where I currently reside and continue to work on reinforcement learning.

+Despite all these years working on reinforcement learning, I have surprisingly failed to solve it.
+But I will continue to work on it until I do or until I run out of time.

+Fortunately, it hasn't all been bad news.
+The community has made numerous advancements, and I've played a role in bringining reinforcement learning to production with [GT Sophy](https://www.gran-turismo.com/us/gran-turismo-sophy/) -- an RL agent that outraced the best racers in the game Gran Turismo Sport and which was subsequent adapted to be a racing opponent in Gran Turismo 7.

+We're continuing to work on exciting reinforcement learning applications and problems at Sony AI and I hope we can help turn reinforcement learning into a robust technology that can be broadly used by more people.
+Perhaps one that is less fraught with dragons.

+I received my PhD in computer science from the University of Maryland, Balitmore County in 2013 where I worked on reinforcement learning.
+I then moved on to do a postdoc at Brown University, continuing to work on reinforcement learning.
+Following my postdoc, I joined the startup Cogitai, where we worked to build reinforcement learning and continual learning as a service.
+Cogitai was eventually acquired by Sony to form the game AI team at Sony AI, where I currently reside and continue to work on reinforcement learning.

+Despite all these years working on reinforcement learning, I have surprisingly failed to solve it.
+But I will continue to work on it until I do or until I run out of time.

+Fortunately, it hasn't all been bad news.
+The community has made numerous advancements, and I've played a role in bringining reinforcement learning to production with [GT Sophy](https://www.gran-turismo.com/us/gran-turismo-sophy/) -- an RL agent that outraced the best racers in the game Gran Turismo Sport and which was subsequent adapted to be a racing opponent in Gran Turismo 7.

+We're continuing to work on exciting reinforcement learning applications and problems at Sony AI and I hope we can help turn reinforcement learning into a robust technology that can be broadly used by more people.
+Perhaps one that is less fraught with dragons.

+I received my PhD in computer science from the University of Maryland, Balitmore County in 2013 where I worked on reinforcement learning.
+I then moved on to do a postdoc at Brown University, continuing to work on reinforcement learning.
+Following my postdoc, I joined the startup Cogitai, where we worked to build reinforcement learning and continual learning as a service.
+Cogitai was eventually acquired by Sony to form the game AI team at Sony AI, where I currently reside and continue to work on reinforcement learning.

+Despite all these years working on reinforcement learning, I have surprisingly failed to solve it.
+But I will continue to work on it until I do or until I run out of time.

+Fortunately, it hasn't all been bad news.
+The community has made numerous advancements, and I've played a role in bringining reinforcement learning to production with [GT Sophy](https://www.gran-turismo.com/us/gran-turismo-sophy/) -- an RL agent that outraced the best racers in the game Gran Turismo Sport and which was subsequent adapted to be a racing opponent in Gran Turismo 7.

+We're continuing to work on exciting reinforcement learning applications and problems at Sony AI and I hope we can help turn reinforcement learning into a robust technology that can be broadly used by more people.
+Perhaps one that is less fraught with dragons.

+I received my PhD in computer science from the University of Maryland, Balitmore County in 2013 where I worked on reinforcement learning.
+I then moved on to do a postdoc at Brown University, continuing to work on reinforcement learning.